LNshuti/environmental-impact-driving/README.md

 #### Data Sources
 We use the World Bank's World Development Indicator APIs to pull trade data from the World Bank database.
 Additionally, we rely on **International Trade Data** from the Harvard data-verse.
 This source is richer and has more detailed information related to the flow of goods and services between countries.

-Using the **wb_search()** function, we search for all indicators that are related to trade.
-Display some of them and their corresponding descriptions.
-Of the trade metrics found, exclude those without a valid description.
-For consistency, we limit ourselves to indicators that are measured in **US dollars.**

 ##### Import required libraries
 ```
 library(TSstudio)